Don’t Be Hooked by These 13 Dating Scams

 Similar to sextortion, online romance scammers may use doxxing to get you to comply with their demands.
 Doxxing is where someone publicizes your personal information online.

 One way to prevent a doxxer from obtaining your personal info is to never share your phone number, address, or email with someone you've just met.
-Another way is to scrub the internet clean of your personal data with a service like Incogni.
+Another way is to scrub the internet clean of your personal data with a cybersecurity suite like Aura, which includes identity theft protection and data removal services.

 7. Fake dating sites